Big six to hit millions of prepay energy customers with October price hike

 Last month, Ofgem announced it was increasing the prepayment price cap for the second time this year.
 The cap is designed to prevent suppliers from overcharging customers on poor value deals by placing an upper limit on how much they can charge, based on typical use.

 We can reveal the big six have responded by hiking their prepay prices to just shy of the cap – meaning millions will have to shell out an average of £48 more a year from next month.

 Combined with the earlier rise in April this year, up to five million prepayment and vulnerable customers who are seemingly protected by the cap will likely see energy bills increase by an average £100/yr+ in total.

-To check if you can switch to a better deal and save £100s on your energy bill, use our free Cheap Energy Club.
+To check if you can switch to a better deal and save £100s on your energy bill, see our Cheap Prepaid Energy guide.

 How does the prepayment price cap work?

 The price cap sets a maximum amount that suppliers can charge customers on the safeguard tariff in each region and for each meter type.

 All customers who pay for their energy by topping up a prepayment meter are covered by the cap, in addition to those with a credit meter who receive the Government's Warm Home Discount and are on a standard variable tariff – usually the most expensive deal a supplier offers.